Δεν ελπίζω τίποτα

 Thank you for coming to this site.
 It is an honour and a surprise to have the frenzied thoughts of my wanderings in Greece expressed on the Internet.

 I sincerely appreciate the efforts of Tim Berners-Lee, the man who invented and then gave away the World Wide Web, which have allowed me to bring this curious work to your attention.
 I hope you will find the site useful or amusing.

 When I was young my family instilled the need to restrain my natural boisterousness whenever we had visitors in our home or made acquaintance with people we had never met before, and this reserved behaviour became prevalent even into my teenage years and certainly didn't help me break the ice when in the company of strangers, until I went to Greece, that is.
-There's no such thing as ice in Greece, well not the snooty type, and particularly not amongst the village community.
+There's no such thing as ice in Greece, well not the snooty type, and particularly not amongst the village communities.
 Instead they shower strangers with warm hospitality and sincere conviviality, so you can understand, dear visitor, how grateful and carefree I felt to be able to breathe again once in the company of such generous, brave, hard-working and uncomplicated people.